 “The first look tells us nothing because the engine has been running.
 Instead, after wiping the dipstick the first time, push the dipstick all the way back down into the engine, and pull it back out,” says Thompson.

 Not all dipsticks are made or read the same.
-Thompson advises checking your vehicle’s owner’s manual to see how the dipstick in your car depicts an acceptable oil level.
+Thompson advises checking your vehicle’s owner’s manual to see how the dipstick in your vehicle depicts an acceptable oil level.

 INSPECT LIGHTS AND WIPER BLADES AT HOME

-Other essential items drivers should check at home include checking headlights, brake lights, turn signals, and the often-overlooked rear license plate light.
+Other basic items drivers should check at home include checking headlights, brake lights, turn signals, and the often-overlooked rear license plate light.

 WHAT A PROFESSIONAL SHOULD INSPECT ON YOUR VEHICLE